root-project/web/manual/math/index.md

 ### Using TUnuranDiscrDist for a discrete one-dimensional distribution

-Use [TUnuranDiscrDist](https://root.cern/doc/master/classTUnuranMultiContDist.html) for creating a discrete one-dimensional distribution, which can be initialized from a [TF1](https://root.cern/doc/master/classTF1.html) object or from a vector of probabilities.
+- Use {% include ref class="TUnuranDiscrDist" %} for creating a discrete one-dimensional distribution, which can be initialized from a {% include ref class="TF1" %} object or from a vector of probabilities.

 _**Example**_

 {% highlight C++ %}
-// Create distribution from a vector of probabilities. double pv[NSize] = {0.1,0.2,...};
+// Create a distribution from a vector of probabilities. double pv[NSize] = {0.1,0.2,...};
    TUnuranDiscrDist dist(pv,pv+NSize);

-// The recommended method for discrete distribution is "dgt". unr.Init(dist, "method=dgt");
+// The recommended method for a discrete distribution is "dgt". unr.Init(dist, "method=dgt");

 // Sample N times (generate N random numbers).